 A full exchange of financial information enables you to understand exactly what your position is and what sort of settlement will suit you best.
-Parenting plans can be part of your agreement and children’s views can also be obtained.
-Many children welcome the opportunity to speak to the mediator who understands their family situation.
+Parenting plans can be part of your agreement and mediation is good opportunity to discuss how arrangements will work for your children.

 When you are happy with the proposals and have taken any independent legal advice needed, the mediator will record in detail what has been agreed and this can be made legally binding by solicitors.

 Legal Aid may be available to pay some or all of the costs.
-The mediator will assess eligibility at the outset.
+Our mediator will assess eligibility at the outset.